 At what point should I give up?

-Take your time, and evaluate your situation.
+Slow down, take your time, and thoroughly evaluate your situation.

 Of course, in a domestic violence situation, personal safety comes first and immediate action should be taken to preserve that.
 If you have children and are unsure of their safety, you must also make their safety and well-being a priority!